baraamallah/HARMUN_TRACKER/README.md

     *   **Verify `NEXT_PUBLIC_FIREBASE_PROJECT_ID`**: If using `.env.local`, ensure this variable correctly points to the Firebase project ID where your rules and authentication are set up.
 If using hardcoded values in `src/lib/firebase.ts`, ensure `firebaseConfig.projectId` is correct.
 A mismatch means your app talks to one project, but your rules are in another.
 Check the browser console for `[Firebase Setup] Attempting to connect to Firebase project ID: ...` log when the app loads.
 *   **Missing Firestore Indexes**:
     *   If data fetching fails with an error message in the browser console mentioning "The query requires an index...", Firestore usually provides a direct link in that error message to create the required composite index.
 Click it and create the index.
 The `getParticipants` function is most likely to trigger this if multiple filters are applied.
+    *   **Production Note (e.g., Vercel):** If you see a generic 500 error or "Server Component Render Error" on your deployed site, and suspect a Firestore index issue, check your hosting provider's serverless function logs (e.g., Vercel "Logs" tab).
+The detailed Firestore error message (including the index creation link) will likely be visible there, even if it's hidden from the client-side browser console in production.
 *   **CSV Import Issues**:
     *   The CSV import functionality adds participants to the system.
 However, it does **not** automatically create new schools or committees if they are found in the CSV but do not already exist in the system lists (managed via the Superior Admin panel).
     *   Ensure all schools and committees in your CSV file are pre-registered in the system before importing participants for those schools/committees.
 The import dialog will notify you if new, unregistered schools or committees are detected.